Golf Cart Accidents & Injuries in Tampa

 According to a national study published in the American Journal of Preventive Medicine, during the years from 1990 to 2006, an estimated 147,696 people sought medical care in emergency rooms across after being injured in golf cart accidents.
 Approximately 4,600 of those injured were children 16 years old or younger.

-- Florida statutes defines a golf cart as a motor vehicle designed and manufactured for operation on a golf course for sporting or recreational purposes
+- Florida statutes define a golf cart as a motor vehicle designed and manufactured for operation on a golf course for sporting or recreational purposes

-- The operation of a golf cart upon the public street is prohibited except on those public streets specifically designated for use by golf carts or within a self-contained retirement community.
+- The operation of a golf cart on the public street is prohibited except on those public streets specifically designated for use by golf carts or within a self-contained retirement community.

 - A golf cart may be operated only during the hours between sunrise and sunset unless the golf cart is equipped with headlights, brake lights, turn signals, and a windshield.